 The primary part of our business is in connecting creative independent sellers with shoppers.
 In that way, we act as an intermediary, providing an online platform for buying and selling, and a warehousing and delivery service to complete orders.
 Our primary suppliers in this side of the business are our warehousing and delivery teams, as well as the suppliers of the hardware and software used to maintain our online platform.

 We do also have our own brands, which involves the design, sampling and manufacture of fashion.
-In that respect we engage with designers, have samples produced by predominantly UK-based manufacturers and, when samples are put into production, engage with manufacturers to produce the items.
-At this stage most manufacturing is done in the UK, with some items being produced in Turkey, Italy, India, Poland, Romania, Portugal and China.
+In that respect we engage with designers, have samples and, when samples are put into production, engage with manufacturers to produce the items.
+At this stage most manufacturing is done in the UK, Turkey, Italy, India, Poland, Romania, Portugal and China.

 Our due diligence processes

 It is imperative to us that our contractors, suppliers and other business partners uphold the same high standards as we do, by ensuring that all employees and workers are treated with dignity and respect in a fair and ethical environment.

 Assessing and managing risk

 SilkFred receives goods and services primarily from the United Kingdom, USA, Turkey, Italy, India, Poland, Romania, Portugal and China.
 When selecting suppliers, we consider and scrutinise the reputation and integrity of the companies before deciding whether we want to work with them.